sculptor-devops/docs/source/docs/commands/domains.md

 ```

 ## Setup {#setup}
-Every domain is created with a standard bunch of parameters, if you need to customize some you have to use ***setup*** to change it.
+Every domain is created with a standard bunch of parameters, if you need to customize any of them you have to use ***setup*** to change it.
-For example if you need to change aliases, domain type or git url you need to use this command.
+(for example if you need to change aliases, domain type or git url).
 You can use this command in every
-domain state, after it you need to run ***configure*** to apply changes to the configuration files.
+domain state, but don't forget to run ***configure*** to apply changes to the configuration files.

 ```shell
 $ domain:setup example.com alias other-example.com